 June 9, 2009

 There are some online forums I visit for technical webmaster support, others to keep up with what’s new in the adult entertainment industry and then there are forums where transsexual and their admirers discuss just about everything under the sun.
 Hung Angels is perhaps my favorite guilty pleasure.
-The threads at this Top 100,000 rank, 9 year old website can be lots of fun and at times like a train wreck, but since I found HA a few years ago, I knew I’d never stop visiting to catch up on the latest.
+The threads at this Top 100,000 rank, 9 year old website can be lots of fun and at times like a train wreck, but since I found Hung Angels a few years ago, I knew I’d never stop visiting to catch up on the latest.

+Jennifer Justice is one of the original HA members and you might also know of her as the intrepid reporter from Gayborhood TV’s hilarious Urban Safari series.
 I asked Jennifer for an interview because my readers love looking at beautiful transsexuals and learning about what makes them tick.
 We’ve been planning to do this interview for a few months and I couldn’t be happier with the results.

 Caramel: Hi, Jennifer.
 Thanks for agreeing to do this interview with me.
 First, I’m anxious to hear more about your show.
-GayborhoodTV is where people can watch shows about GLBT life and communities on the Internet.
+GayborhoodTV is where people can watch shows about LGBT life and communities on the Internet.
 How did you get your own show, Urban Safari?
 Did you have to audition for it?

 Caramel: I know that you have a sharp tongue and quick wit, but some people find you to be abrupt or even mean at times.
 There are a few thread starters and followers at the Hung Angels general discussion board who ask you a lot of stupid questions and make a lot of ignorance comments, not the majority, but a substantial amount of people.
 They say that a stupid question is a question unasked, but you really get asked a lot of stupid questions and a lot of the comments go for the jugular.
 Do you ever see yourself as a mean or just straight forward?